Al-Chibayish

 Al-Chibayish is a town on the Euphrates River in Al-Chibayish District, Dhi Qar governorate, in southern Iraq.
 It is the capital of its eponymous district.

-Al-Chibayish is inhabited primarily by Marsh Arabs of the Beni Isad tribe.
+Al-Chibayish is inhabited primarily by Marsh Arabs of the Banu Asad tribe.
 Al-Chibayish has historically been an important hub for the Marsh Arab people and a traditional boat-building center for their mashoof canoes.

 History

+Al-Chibayish was historically home to a community of Mandaeans, as well as Arabs.
+In 1895, Sheikh Ṣaḥan ibn Sheikh Ṣagar (Ṣaqar in standard Arabic), a Mandaean priest, was arrested near Chabāyish in Iraq and imprisoned in Basra.
+He was accused of supporting an Arab tribal rebellion led by Jāsim al-Khayyūn (of the Bani Asad tribe, one of the largest tribes affiliated with the Al-Muntafiq), as well as killing his nephew.
+Although a petition was delivered to the British authorities to have him released, and the British attempted to assist Sheikh Sahan, he was not released and died in prison in 1898.

 Al-Chibayish was the subject of a groundbreaking 1955 ethnographic study, Marsh Dwellers of the Euphrates Delta, by Iraqi anthropologist Shakir Mustafa Salim.

 Al-Chibayish was home to about 11,000 people in 1955.
 Al-Chibayish's population dropped to less than 6,000 by 2003 as a result of Saddam Hussein's draining of the Mesopotamian Marshes and his associated campaign of violence against the Marsh Arabs, during which Al-Chibayish was attacked by military helicopters.
 However, the population recovered and quintupled between 2001 and 2009, when it reached an estimated 30,416 people.